 Only behavioural change is real change.
 This applies to individuals, organizations, business management, education and health.
 By repeating the mantra “we are resistant to change“, we create a fantastic alibi to justify inertia, painful change or expensive consulting programmes.
 The fact is that we are NOT resistant to change, because biologically and psychologically we ARE change.
 Change in organizations today is less of a method to go from A to Z than the creation of a behavioural DNA that can embrace and master any A to Z, A to X or A to anywhere.
 Change today is change-ability.

 Behaviours create cultures, not the other way around.
 Cultures are not created by training.
-If you change behaviours, you’ll get culture: organization, social groups, etc. The emphasis in change should be on behaviours.
+If you change behaviours, you’ll get culture: within organizations, social groups, etc. The emphasis on change should be on behaviours.
 Processes and systems are the easy part.
-Tell me which behaviours you want to see in the place, and the ones you don’t, and whether you can visualize the good ones multiplied hundred times… and that is the culture you want.
+Tell me which behaviours you want to see in the place, and the ones you don’t, and whether you can visualize the good ones multiplied 100 times… and that is the culture you want.
 Then give it any label you like.
 In that order.
 Culture IS strategy, not a luxury to look at once other things have been sorted!

 Viral Change™ is the only real alternative to slow, painful, expensive and unsuccessful management of change in organizations.
 Viral Change™ takes you from the standard big-set-of-actions or big-initiative-change with colossal communication programmes pretending to reach everybody in the organization ( a kind of gigantic Corporate Flash Mob) to the power of a small set of behaviours spread by a small number of influential people creating an internal epidemic of success (in whatever agreed form you have defined it).
 Viral Change™ is an infection.
 It’s a grassroots social movement.